You get CASH

 Let's look at the second option...

-Selling your Hot Wheels as a lot, to Cash 4 Redlines
+Selling your Hot Wheels as a lot, to Cash 4 Hot Wheels

 This option is quick, simple and painless!

-(If you live in Southern California, I can often make arrangements to meet you in person!)
+(If you live in Idaho, I can often make arrangements to meet you in person!)

-When sending pictures, I prefer individual shots, close up, of each car - unless there are over 40 cars, then small groups of cars is o.k.)
+When sending pictures, I prefer individual shots, 3/4 angle view, close up, of each car - unless there are over 30 cars, then large groups of cars is o.k.)

 2. If you have a price in mind for the whole lot, let me know - that might save both of us a lot of time...
 If your price makes sense - I can get cash to you immediately!

-3. Next, I send you CASH, in the form of a Postal Money Order (or Cashier's Check for larger collections) and then you send me the cars!
+3. Next, we get you the CASH, and then you send me the cars!

 And that's it!